Yeah, I was just looking at the, I know it's time to start.

 Hey, Henrietta, you're living in a pickup truck.

-You want the president to give you a new home, a kitchen and so forth, when he hadn't even given his own brother a pot, nor moved him out of his nine square foot hut.
+You want the president to give you a new home, a kitchen, and so forth, when he hadn't even given his own brother a pot nor moved him out of his nine-square-foot hut.

-And you want that same government that's got a two-year waiting list for you at the housing authority to run your health care.
+And you want that same government that's got a two-year waiting list for you at the Housing Authority to run your health care?

-Uh see, audio soundbite.
+Let's see, audio soundbites.

-You gotta hear this again.
+You got to hear this again.

-That that to those of us that pay attention or uninformed, this is a bomb out of a press conference, especially measured against his expectations or our expectations, he's a great communicator and all that.
+To those of us that pay attention or uninformed, this is a bomb out of a press conference, especially measured against his expectations or our expectations.

-But I said I felt like I was listening to Fidel Castro, the guy who made four and five hour speeches And never said anything, just ranting on and on and on.
+But I said I felt like I was listening to Fidel Castro, the guy who made four and five-hour speeches and never said anything, just ranting on and on and on.

 So I make a joke about it.

-Smiley says, How did you do this dance, as it were with Castro?
+Smiley says, how did you do this dance, as it were, with Castro?

-I mean, you see him as an authentic social reformer.
+I mean, you see him as an authentic social reformer?

 He's brought widespread poverty unparalleled in the island's history.